Social Isolation: Cabin Fever

-This emotional based syndrome can effect those who spend too much time alone.
-Cabin fever is the restlessness, boredom, or irritability which can occur from a lack of emotional stimulation or from a prolonged stay in a sparsely populated region.
+Cabin fever is the restlessness, boredom, and potential irritability which can occur from a lack of emotional stimulation or from a prolonged stay in a sparsely populated region.
 This illness generally strikes when a person spends too much time secluded indoors or in some such other location without adequate contact with other individuals.
 Generally thought of as a winter phenomenon it can occur in any season.

 It isn't contagious but it can be nasty.
 Cabin Fever symptoms may include excessive sleeping, moodiness, restlessness, irritability, irrationality, frustration, crankiness, forgetfulness, sudden bursts of laughter or tears, or an irrational distrust of other individuals.
 The person suffering from cabin fever will generally feel a desperate need to escape from their current confines to get outside or to get away from their current circumstances.
 They begin to act in an irrational manner.